Redesigning a global content hub to enable global-to-local execution

 The challenge

-The client wanted to redesign the hub to become the engine for global-to-local execution, support higher-value opportunities, and become a stronger alternative to local agencies through better scale, consistency, and cost efficiency.
+Our client wanted to redesign the hub to become the engine for global-to-local execution, support higher-value opportunities, and become a stronger alternative to local agencies through better scale, consistency, and cost efficiency.

 Outcome